 - Do not connect the camera to your computer before you install the software.
 The software will not be installed correctly. - If a previous version is installed, follow the steps below to reinstall the software.
-(The newer version will overwrite the previous version.) - 1 Insert the EOS DIGITAL Solution Disk into your computer. - For Macintosh, double-click to open the CD-ROM icon displayed on the desktop, then double-click on [setup]. - 2 Click [Easy Installation] and follow the on-screen instructions to install. - If the install screen for "Microsoft Silverlight" is displayed during installation, install "Microsoft Silverlight". - Click [Restart] and remove the CD-ROM after the computer restarts. - When the computer has restarted, the installation is complete.
+(The newer version will overwrite the previous version.) - 1 Insert the EOS DIGITAL Solution Disk into your computer. - For Macintosh, double-click to open the CD-ROM icon displayed on the desktop, then double-click on [setup]. - 2 Click [Easy Installation] and follow the on-screen instructions to install. - Remove the CD-ROM after the installation is complete.